 Professor of Management and Organizations.
 Research: Social movements and collective action, corporate and legislative policy making, organizational change, organizational identity, economic sociology.

 Professor of Management and Organizations.
 Research: Motivated social cognition, evolutionary psychology, behavioral endocrinology, individual differences, specific content areas include: Power, dominance, and leadership, social affiliation & rejection, close relationships, self-protective processes (fear, anxiety, disgust).

 Adeline Barry Davee Professor of Management & Organizations, Executive Director of Center for Executive Women.
 Research: Focus on judgment and decision-making, with a particular emphasis on how people feel about the decisions they have made, independent decision-making and interdependent decisions within the context of negotiations.

 Harold H. Hines Jr. Distinguished Professor of Risk Management.
 Research: Negotiation, group decision-making, empirical applications of game theory, risk management, fairness, team building, ethics, emotions.

-Assistant Professor of Management and Organizations.
+Associate Professor of Management and Organizations.
 Research: judgment and decision making, emotion, social interaction and behavior.